 Do you want to tackle a global challenge together with students from all over Europe while improving your intercultural competence and entrepreneurial skills?
 Join the NICE project!

-This programme consists of a 7-week virtual learning environment in which you will be educated on intercultural competences and entrepreneurial skills.
+The programme consists of a three month virtual learning journey in which you will be educated on intercultural competences and entrepreneurial skills.
 Together with students from across Europe you will learn how to apply these skills and work in a transnational team to solve a global challenge.

 The Global Challenges are outlined by the UN as the main issues facing the world in 2018.
 They span key topics of health, climate change, diversity, energy, security, transport and food.

-To help you decide which Global Challenge you would like to work on, we have put together some guidance on each of them.
+To help you decide which global challenge you would like to work on, we have put together some guidance on each of them.
 Please read them carefully before your application.

-After completing the 7-week online course, there will be an opportunity to be selected for the summer school that will take place from 21 July to 27 July 2019 at the University of Dublin.
+After completing the online course, there will be an opportunity to be selected to participate in the summer school that will take place from 12 July to 18 July 2020 at the University of Salamanca.

 The costs for the courses and accommodation during the summer school will be covered.
 In addition, participants receive a partial compensation for their travel expenses.